If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 For optimal results, we recommend taking 2 capsules before bedtime (1 capsule for our Belgian friends, in accordance with legislation).
 This dosage has been validated by enthusiastic customer feedback and proven results in the field.

-Our ZMA at €20 is regularly out of stock, a victim of its success.
-An average rating of 4.5/5 reflects the satisfaction of our sports customers who have adopted it in their recovery routine.
+Our ZMA at €20 is regularly out of stock, a victim of its own success.
+An average rating of 4.5/5 attests to the satisfaction of our sporty customers who have adopted it in their recovery routine.

 Scientific publications on magnesium and muscle soreness

-- “Magnesium improves exercise performance by increasing glucose availability in blood, muscles, and brain” (Research on the mechanisms of action of magnesium) PMID: 34836329
+- “Magnesium Improves Exercise Performance via Increased Glucose Availability in Blood, Muscle, and Brain” (Research on the mechanisms of action of magnesium) PMID: 34836329